MathManuelHinz/chrono/documentation/project.md

 ### ChronoDay
 Each day is a Map with the following key/value pairs:

-- "day_start": Time at which the first event began.
-- "day_end": Time at which the last event ended.
 - "date": same as the key
 - A list of 3 values:
     - "bedtime_start" (HH:MM)